-Hall (2020) reported that, “Within days of gym closures being announced amid national shutdowns back in March 2020, fitness enthusiasts were quickly forced to adjust their workout habits.
+Hall (2020) reported, “Within days of gym closures being announced amid national shutdowns back in March 2020, fitness enthusiasts were quickly forced to adjust their workout habits.
 Exercising from home became the only way to break a sweat and stay in shape.
 Fitness equipment retailers immediately saw tremendous growth in sales of dumbbells, benches, resistance bands, and so many more items.
 Fast forward to today, even as cities and states go back-and-forth on the openings of local gyms, many consumers are evaluating the convenience and benefits of continuing to work out from home” (p.
 1).

-On average, it took 3-4 months for dumbbells to arrive through Amazon.
+It took 3-4 months for dumbbells to arrive through Amazon.

-Surely, once homes were fitted with comparable gym equipment to fitness centers, this would be the last time many introverts would enter public gyms.
+Indeed, once homes were fitted with comparable gym equipment to fitness centers, this would be the last time many introverts would enter public gyms.

-Introverted gym enthusiasts will embrace even more the notion that they can have better work outs, a quieter environment, and greater focus by training at home.
+Introverted gym enthusiasts will embrace even more the notion that they can have better workouts, a quieter environment, and greater focus by training at home.

-With the proper motivation and dedication, introverts will experience more fulfilling work outs at home without losing the benefits once enjoyed at local gyms.
+With the proper motivation and dedication, introverts will experience more fulfilling workouts at home without losing the benefits once enjoyed at local gyms.